Computational Plasticity

 • Radial return map algorithm for J2 plasticity

-• General return map algorithms (closest point projection algorithms, cutting plain algorithms)
+• General return map algorithms (closest point projection algorithms, cutting plane algorithms)

 Remarks